Generic Security Services Application Programming Interface

-The Generic Security Service Application Program Interface (GSSAPI, also GSS-API) is an application programming interface for programs to access security services.
+The Generic Security Service Application Programming Interface (GSSAPI, also GSS-API) is an application programming interface for programs to access security services.

 The GSSAPI is an IETF standard that addresses the problem of many similar but incompatible security services in use as of 2005.

 Operation

 The GSSAPI, by itself, does not provide any security.
 Instead, security-service vendors provide GSSAPI implementations - usually in the form of libraries installed with their security software.
 These libraries present a GSSAPI-compatible interface to application writers who can write their application to use only the vendor-independent GSSAPI.

 If the security implementation ever needs replacing, the application need not be rewritten.

 The definitive feature of GSSAPI applications is the exchange of opaque messages (tokens) which hide the implementation detail from the higher-level application.